Finite Sample Analysis of Minimax Offline Reinforcement Learning: Completeness, Fast Rates and First-Order Efficiency: Introduction

 \section{Introduction}

-Off-policy evaluation (OPE) is the problem of estimating the expected return in an unknown Markov decision process (MDP) of a given decision policy, known as the evaluation policy, using transition data generated by another policy, known as the behavior policy \citep{Precup2000,pmlr-v37-thomas15,pmlr-v97-bibaut19a}.
-OPE is especially important in applications where experimentation is particularly costly, such as in medicine.
-Recently, the first-order efficiency bound for OPE was derived by \citet{KallusUehara2019} for time-varying MDPs and by \citet{KallusNathan2019EBtC} for time-homogeneous MDPs (which we focus on and simply call MDPs).
-That is, the smallest-possible coefficient of the leading $1/\sqrt{n}$ term $C$ in the estimation error $\ts C/\sqrt{n} + o(1/\sqrt{n}).$ In the time-varying tabular setting, the bounds coincides with that of \citet{jiang}, and \citet{YinMing2020AEOE} showed that the model-based estimator achieves it.
-However, the achievability of the lower bound in general settings is unclear.
+Off-policy evaluation (OPE) is the problem of estimating the expected return in an unknown Markov decision process (MDP) of a given decision policy, known as the evaluation policy, using historical data generated by another policy, known as the behavior policy \citep{Precup2000,pmlr-v37-thomas15,pmlr-v97-bibaut19a,LevineSergey2020ORLT,NamkoongHongseok2020OPEF,ShiChengchun2021DOIE,MaCong2021MOEf}.
+OPE is especially important in applications where online experimentation may be costly or dangerous, such as in medicine \citep{LuckettDanielJ.2018EDTR,2019PM,chakraborty2013statistical}, recommendation systems \citep{ChenMinmin2019TOCf}, and education \citep{Mandel2014}.
+OPE is also utilized as an intermediate step for off-policy policy optimization, where the goal is finding a well-performing policy using the historical data \citep{pmlr-v37-thomas15,LazaricAlessandro2016AoCP}.